-Here i must address what definition of 'holocaust' we employ.
-In general i think the term encompasses several separate but intimately connected events including the persecution and internment of a portion of Germany's Jews (many remained throughout the war), the expulsion of others from German soil (those considered to be 1/2 Jewish or more) and the alleged extermination of others.
+Here i must address what definition of ‘holocaust’ we employ.
+In general i think the term encompasses several separate but intimately connected events including the persecution and internment of a portion of Germany’s Jews (many remained throughout the war), the expulsion of others from German soil (those considered to be 1/2 Jewish or more) and the alleged extermination of others.
 If we consider only the alleged mass-extermination aspect however, then the Jewish holocaust did not occur in Germany, but in Poland almost exclusively.
-This raises a question the pro-holocaust historians would likely rather avoid, which is why, when Germany controlled a large network of camps throughout a large portion of Europe, are all of the alleged "death camps" located in Poland (with Auschwitz at the epicenter)?
+This raises a question the pro-holocaust historians would likely rather avoid, which is why, when Germany controlled a large network of camps throughout a large portion of Europe, are all of the alleged “death camps” located in Poland (with Auschwitz at the epicenter)?
 The answer is simply this: As the allied forces advanced and liberated the camps, it was found that there were no homicidal gas chambers or other mass-killing apparatus in any of them.
-The autopsies that were conducted is one piece of evidence that clearly supports this, however because Poland was behind the Iron Curtain, the camps therein were not allowed to be subjected to forensic testing by western authorities and therefore the Jewish holocaust in terms of mass extermination had to be limited to the camps in Poland.
-Unfortunately for the pro-holocaust historians, clandestine forensic testing has been conducted in some of the alleged homicidal gas chambers in Auschwitz by several people and this scientific evidence drives yet another hole in the official narrative.
+The autopsies that were conducted is one piece of evidence that clearly supports this, however because Poland was behind the Iron Curtain, the camps therein were not allowed to be subjected to forensic testing by western authorities and therefore the Jewish holocaust in terms of mass extermination was limited to the camps in Poland where it would be more difficult to prove that mass exterminations did not occur.
+Unfortunately for the pro-holocaust historians, several clandestine forensic examinations have been conducted in some of the alleged homicidal gas chambers in Auschwitz and elsewhere, the results of which drives yet another hole in the official narrative.
 Here the reader might wonder why it was necessary for these tests to be conducted secretly.
-If there is nothing to hide, then why do the Polish authorities deny a forensic examination?
+If there is nothing to hide, then why do the Polish authorities prohibit forensic examinations?

 The ‘six million’ claim is completely demolished when one considers the fact that the numbers of deaths in many of the alleged extermination camps has been drastically reduced even by mainstream Polish historians.
 For example, it was once claimed that 4.1 million people were murdered by the Nazis at Auschwitz, however that number has since been deflated to approximately 900,000-1.5 million as a result of evidence brought forth by holocaust revisionists in a Canadian court room.
 Does 6,000,000 – 3,000,000 = 6,000,000 look like the kind of math you were taught?
 And again, this is only one revision for one camp and it is not the largest revision for a single camp.